 Chocolate Chip Cookies Baking Tips:

 - Just before baking I like to gently press a few additional M&Ms to the tops of the dough balls before baking them.
-This is completely optional but it does give your finished cookies more of a bakehouse look to them.
+This is optional but it does give your finished cookies more of a bakehouse look to them.

 - For a soft and chewy cookie, bake them for 10 minutes.
 Remove from the oven and let the cookies cool on the baking sheet.
 They do look slightly under baked at this point but they’ll continue cooking as they cool on the baking sheet.